 The proximity to your workplace and quality schools for your children usually determine the area in which you wish to purchase your new home.
 A nearby grocery store, pharmacy, and entertainment options are also important considerations.

 Conduct an online search to review the geographic location and how it fared during the past storm and extreme weather conditions.
 Safety is also very important.
 A thorough online search may uncover previous news stories or crime reports.
 The Neighborhood app is another good resource to use in addition to an online search.

 You might find a really nice home but it’s located in an unsafe neighborhood.
 Keep in mind that sometimes prices drop really low in order to attract new home buyers into these neighborhoods.
 It’s not worth sacrificing security in order to save some money.

 The guidance from an expert realtor can’t be understated.
 Choose wisely and do your research.
 Resources like realtor.com can help you find someone in the location you’re considering buying in.
 Your realtor should have experience and knowledge related to the location and type of home you are looking for.
-In Florida, all real estate agents are trained in real estate law so they can help you with all the complicated paperwork and negotiate terms on your behalf.
+In Florida, all real estate agents are trained in real estate law so they can support you with all the complicated paperwork and negotiation.

 Start by analyzing your daily expenses versus your household income.
 Do you still have enough money left for your mortgage, real estate taxes, insurance, and homeowners association fees after you take off your necessary expenses such as food?

 It may seem obvious but don't buy something you can't afford.
 Even though you may qualify for a higher mortgage loan, you should make sure that you feel comfortable with those monthly payments over time.
 Sit down with your family and figure out the household budget together.
 This will give you a better idea of how much you can truly afford on a new home.